 The dissertation defense will be scheduled only after the dissertation chair has determined that a defense is appropriate.

 The dissertation defense will be open to the public, and invitations will be sent to all College of Health Sciences (CHS) faculty and students at least two weeks prior the defense date.
+Completion of the Dissertation Defense Form at https://sites.udel.edu/gradoffice/dissertation-defense/ must be completed at least two weeks in advance of the dissertation defense.

 A copy of the dissertation must be made available to faculty dissertation committee members at least two weeks prior to the dissertation defense.